mattp0irier/quick-interpreter/README.md

 ##### Questions
 You would be hard pressed to find a test without any questions.
 Thankfully, questions are very easy to declare in Quick.

 There are four types of question: multiple choice, true/false, short answer, and free response.
-Declaring a question into a bank appends it to the end of that bank's question list.'
+Declaring a question into a bank appends it to the end of that bank's question list.

 Multiple choice questions consist of a prompt and at least one answer option.
 The correct answer is set by a number at the end of the question indicating which choice is correct (this value starts at 1).
 ```